-So what do you actually need to take on your caravan holiday, and what do you need to do to your rig to make sure it’s ready for the gruelling kilometres it’s about to embark upon?
+You want to have everything you need right there with you, without being overloaded with things you would have been better off leaving behind.
+So what do you actually need to take on your caravan holiday?
+And what do you need to do to your rig to make sure it’s ready for the gruelling kilometres you’re about to embark upon?

-We prefer to take only the essentials but with comfort always on the mind.
-To help you plan your journey, we've created a checklist of caravan holiday essentials, plus we've added some suggestions around checks you should make before embarking on your 'Big Lap' adventure.
+To help you work out the perfect balance for you, we've created a checklist of caravan holiday essentials, and we've added some suggestions around checks you should make before embarking on your next caravanning adventure.

-Things to check / service before you leave
+Things to check and service before you leave

-Fire extinguishers should be up to date and serviced by a specialised repairer.
+Fire extinguishers should be up to date and serviced by a specialised service person.
 Your local fire emergency services organisation will be able to do this.

 Things to take with you

 Make sure you’re able to get in touch with roadside assistance and emergency services should you need them.
 If you’re travelling to remote areas, this will mean either buying or hiring a satellite phone.

 If you’re not sure which type of satellite phone is right for you, check out our article on how to choose a satellite phone.

 Printed maps and a GPS